fitabigail/IrishMortgageConsulting/README.md

   #### Colour Scheme

-  I tried different colour palettes whilst building the website and settled on a simple combination of shades of orange, grey, wight and black.
+  I tried different colour palettes whilst building the website and settled on a simple combination of shades of orange, grey, white and black.
-  Black, and withe is used for text colour and contrasts well with the other two primary colours.
-Default Orange was used for the link colour on hover, and for buttons.
-Diffrent shades of white, grey, and orange where used for bakgrounds.
+  Black, and white is used for text color and contrast well with the other two primary colours.
+Default Orange was used for the link color on hover, and for buttons.
+Diffrent shades of white, grey, and orange where used for backgrounds.
   - grey : hsla(0, 8%, 5%, 0.9), rgba(0, 0, 0, 0.5); rgba(7, 6, 6, 0.925); rgba(0, 0, 0, 0.87), rgba(0, 0, 0, 0.6);
   - white: antiquewhite, aliceblue ;
   - orange: #ce5713,  #8f2b04;